Below Four Sauna Sessions a Week, the Mortality Curve Is Flat

 Why minute nineteen is the whole game

-Why the 79°C threshold matters more than the wall thermostat
+The 79°C threshold matters more than the wall thermostat

 Where cardio-only fails the inherited-risk profile

-For a man carrying inherited risk in the elevated-Lp(a) range, the cardio-only mortality reduction plateaus around a hazard ratio of 0.7.
+Cardio improves endothelial function, raises HDL, shifts visceral fat.
+It does not fix everyone's lipoprotein particle count.
+For a man carrying elevated Lp(a), the cardio-only mortality reduction plateaus around a hazard ratio of 0.7.

 Why rotating-shift bodies bend harder

-Stack the two.
-A population running chronic cortisol elevation gets a steeper acute drop from heat.
+Stack them.
+A body running chronic cortisol elevation gets a steeper acute drop from heat.
+The CVD curve bends harder for shift workers than for nine-to-fivers.

 What the sauna is not doing